johnnyreilly/azdo-npm-auth/README.md

 ## Usage

+There are three ways to use `azdo-npm-auth`.

+### `parse` mode

-To get `azdo-npm-auth` to create the necessary user `.npmrc` file, run the following command:
+The simplest way to use `azdo-npm-auth` is to run it without any arguments.
+In this mode, `azdo-npm-auth` will parse the project `.npmrc` file and use the values it finds there to create a user `.npmrc` file.
+To get `azdo-npm-auth` to create the necessary user `.npmrc` file in `parse` mode, run the following command:

 ```shell
 npx -y --registry https://registry.npmjs.org azdo-npm-auth